location-iq/locationiq-objc-client/docs/OAISearchApi.md

 NSString* format = "json"; // Format to geocode.
 Only JSON supported for SDKs NSNumber* normalizecity = 1; // For responses with no city value in the address section, the next available element in this order - city_district, locality, town, borough, municipality, village, hamlet, quarter, neighbourhood - from the address section will be normalized to city.
 Defaults to 1 for SDKs.
 NSNumber* addressdetails = 1; // Include a breakdown of the address into elements.
 Defaults to 0. (optional) NSString* viewbox = "-132.84908,47.69382,-70.44674,30.82531"; // The preferred area to find search results.
-To restrict results to those within the viewbox, use along with the bounded option. (optional)
+To restrict results to those within the viewbox, use along with the bounded option.
+Tuple of 4 floats.
+Any two corner points of the box - `max_lon,max_lat,min_lon,min_lat` or `min_lon,min_lat,max_lon,max_lat` - are accepted in any order as long as they span a real box.  (optional)
 NSNumber* bounded = 1; // Restrict the results to only items contained with the viewbox (optional) NSNumber* limit = 10; // Limit the number of returned results.
 Default is 10. (optional) (default to @10) NSString* acceptLanguage = "en"; // Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
 Defaults to en.
 To use native language for the response when available, use accept-language=native (optional)